mbourgey/CBW_HTseq_module3/README.md

 Another good site

 # Cleaning up alignments
+We started by cleaning up the raw reads.
+Now we need to fix and clean some alignments.

 ## Indel realignment
-We started by cleaning up the raw reads.
-Now we need to fix some alignments.

 The first step for this is to realign around indels and snp dense regions.
 The Genome Analysis toolkit has a tool for this called IndelRealigner.